dann/dotfiles/README.markdown

 ### screen

-  Share session with other users
-  You can share a your screen session with users in .dev_users file.
+  Share session with other users. `screen -x username/` You can share a your screen session with users in .dev_users file.

-    `screen -x username/`

   Select a region
     `<C-a> tab j`
     `<C-a> tab k`